 So then, if anyone is in Christ, he is a new creation; what is old has passed away– look, what is new has come!

 Most likely, his eyes were opened, and his faith came by hearing Jesus pray these words on his behalf, “Father, forgive them, for they do not know what they are doing.”
 This man was led by the loving-kindness of God to godly sorrow and true repentance.
 His transformation was instantaneous.
 One moment he was dead in sin, and the next he was alive in Christ.
 He changed from an unbelieving criminal, cursing God, into a preacher.
 Even though he was a new believer, he didn’t waste a precious moment.
-He became a messenger of reconciliation (2 Corinthians 5:17-21) and preached his first sermon to the other thief.
+He became a messenger of reconciliation (Read 2 Corinthians 5:17-21) and preached his first sermon to the other thief.
 He said, “Don’t you fear God?”
 He was trying to get the other one to look at God on the cross in the middle.

 2 Corinthians 5:21